syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 **onAxisTapped**

-The [`onAxisTapped`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/onAxisTapped.html) is called when the axis is tapped.
-The corresponding axis value at tapped positioned will be get from the event.
+The [`onAxisTapped`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/onAxisTapped.html) event is called when an axis is tapped.
+The corresponding axis value at the tapped position will be got from the event.

 {% highlight dart %}